autumn-ma/hikariboxu/README.md

 ## Description

-GO project which will encode and decode your data to and from video format.
+GO project which will encode and decode any data to video.

-Infinite storage glitch if you save it in free streaming services (Incoming).
+This has dependencies with ffmpeg https://ffmpeg.org/

 ## Installation